Photo by Tetyana Dotsenko/Shutterstock

 Whether you want to shop in Viennese Christmas markets or catch a show in Las Vegas, these are the ultimate stops for December travel.

 The last month of the year brings with it plenty of travel opportunities, be they to visit family for the holiday season or eke out those last days of PTO.
 Plus, the ultimate travel consideration: Where will you ring in the New Year?
-On the shores of a far-flung beach in the southern hemisphere, where you’ll be able to catch some winter sun?
-Bundled up next to your sweetheart and a crackling fire at a lodge in Colorado?
+On the shores of a far-flung beach in the Southern Hemisphere, where you’ll be able to catch some winter sun?
+Bundled up next to your sweetheart and a crackling fire in Japan?
 No matter what kind of travels you’re looking for, one of these picks is sure to hit the spot.

 The splashiest of the seven emirates that make up the United Arab Emirates, Dubai has awesome food, world-class nightlife, and unparalleled shopping.
 December is the perfect time of year to go: The weather is warm but not scorching (more in the 80-degree ballpark), and on December 2, the country celebrates National Day with fireworks and dance shows.

 Perhaps more exciting, though, is the biannual shopping festival, which kicks off on December 26 and features huge sales, fashion shows, and raffles around the city.
 With its labyrinth of 1,200 stores, the Dubai Mall is the Smithsonian of shopping, and it also counts a three-story aquarium with sharks and rays, a genuine dinosaur skeleton, and an Olympic-size ice rink among its attractions.